Chester

 Emily O'Connor, fifth from the left, is the face behind the Girls Collective (Image supplied)

-Emily O'Connor is the face behind the Girls Collective, a not-for-profit social group helping women to make friends in Chester.
+Emily O'Connor is the face behind the Girls Collective, a not-for-profit social group helping women make friends in Chester.

-The 22-year-old told Nub News: "I started a new job and I was the youngest person there.
-Once I realised I wasn't going to make any new friends at work, I got lonely really quickly because it all happened at once."
+"I started a new job and I was the youngest person there," the 22-year-old told Nub News.
+"Once I realised I wasn't going to make any new friends at work, I got lonely really quickly because it all happened at once."

 The Girls Collective is a not-for-profit social group helping women to make friends in Chester (Image supplied)

-"I got home from my job and I was so upset because I had nothing to do," she said.
+"I got home from work and I was so upset because I had nothing to do," she said.
+"I hadn't washed my hair, I was still in my work clothes, and I had to wear my glasses because I'd been crying.

-"I hadn't washed my hair, I was still in my work clothes, and had to wear my glasses because I had been crying.
-I put a video out and just said I am really lonely, I'm hoping there are other lonely people there too.
-Here's a space that we can maybe not be lonely together.
+"I put a video out and just said, 'I'm really lonely, and I'm hoping there are other lonely people out there too.
+Here's a space where we can maybe not be lonely together.'"

 "That was terrifying to put it out there but I'm glad and proud I did."